mindemangou/magic-components/README.md

 # MagicComponents

-**MagicComponents** is a modern JavaScript library for building fast, reusable, and type-safe custom elements (Web Components) with minimal boilerplate.
+**MagicComponents** is a modern, lightweight JavaScript/TypeScript library for building fast, reusable, and type-safe custom elements (Web Components) with minimal boilerplate.
-It supports Shadow DOM, prop validation, and secure DOM manipulation out of the box.
+It supports Shadow DOM, prop validation, secure DOM manipulation, and seamless integration with React via slots.

 ---